People

 In addition, approximately 15% of the company’s shares were allocated to employees under ‘share option’ schemes which operated before 2004.

-Company sick pay has been extended to all employees, irrespective of job role.
+Company sick pay is available to all employees, subject to a qualifying period, irrespective of job role.

 Employee discount